iscai-msft/cognitive-services-java-sdk-samples/Search/BingVisualSearch/README.md

 ### Prerequisites

 - A cognitive services API key with which to authenticate the SDK's calls.
 [Sign up here](https://azure.microsoft.com/en-us/services/cognitive-services/directory/) by navigating to the **Search** services and acquiring an API key.
 You can get a trial key for **free** which will expire after 30 days.
+- Make sure to add system environment variable AZURE_BING_SAMPLES_API_KEY based on your OS, then reopen the command prompt or your IDE.
+If not, you may get an API key not found exception.
+- Make sure to use S9 pricing tier of Bing Search V7 API to use Visual Search API.
 - Maven

 ### Quickstart